Measure customer satisfaction with a Net Promoter Score survey. Learn how to calculate it, and get tips for creating an effective NPS survey.

 Since a Net Promoter Score always appears as an integer and not a percentage, your NPS is 60.

-Calculating NPS for a small group is easy but can get complex as your survey size increases.
-With SurveyMonkey's NPS template, the built-in NPS calculator ensures 100% accurate results faster.
+Calculating NPS for a small group is easy, but it can get complex as your survey size increases.
+With the SurveyMonkey NPS template, the built-in NPS calculator ensures 100% accurate results faster.

 Understanding promoters, detractors, and passives is central to calculating your Net Promoter Score.
 Each group fulfills a unique role in your business, making these classifications important for customer feedback.